JavOrraca/personalwebsite/content/consulting.md

 ## Scatter Analytics
 (_Website Coming Soon_)

 Scatter Analytics is open for project collaborations and data analytics assignments.
-The team met in graduate school and joined forces in 2019 to add business value and empower business stakeholders with data-driven insights.
+The team met in graduate school and joined forces in 2019 to add business value and empower stakeholders with data-driven insights.
 With over 50 years of experience at Fortune 500 corporations and top-tier consulting firms, the Scatter Analytics service offering includes research analytics, machine learning solutions, advanced financial forecasting, and predictive modeling.
 Please contact us for a free consultation.

 ## yo.AI